dmerejkowsky/blog/content/post/0061-let-s-build-chuck-norris-part-1-cmake-and-ninja.md

 # The test program

-To make sure the library can indeed be used in other programs, let's add a `src/main.cpp` to check we manage to get hard-coded fact:
+To make sure the library can indeed be used in other programs, let's add a `src/main.cpp` to check we manage to get the hard-coded fact:

 _src/main.cpp_
 ```c++